-- Understand the physiological, psychological, rational, spiritual, interpersonal/interactional, and educational needs of K-12 students - Understand and be able to articulate the core dynamics of school psychology in concert with sound testing and assessment skills and report writing - Acquire, redefine, and demonstrate appropriate testing, assessment, and report writing skills, as well as skills in facilitating feedback sessions with students, families, and the school and community systems - Have begun the development of a professional identity as a school psychologist - Work knowledgably with students varying in age and gender, ethnic and cultural background, socioeconomic level, disabilities, cognitive ability, emotional and psychological functioning, etc.

-• Be prepared to become a licensed school psychologist as defined by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon and a regular member of the National Association for School Psychologists(NASP) and/or the American Psychological Association (APA)
+- Understand the physiological, psychological, rational, spiritual, interpersonal/interactional, and educational needs of K-12 students - Understand and be able to articulate the core dynamics of school psychology in concert with sound testing and assessment skills and report writing - Acquire, redefine, and demonstrate appropriate testing, assessment, and report writing skills, as well as skills in facilitating feedback sessions with students, families, and the school and community systems - Have begun the development of a professional identity as a school psychologist - Work knowledgably with students varying in age and gender, ethnic and cultural background, socioeconomic level, disabilities, cognitive ability, emotional and psychological functioning, etc. - Be prepared to become a licensed school psychologist as defined by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon and a regular member of the National Association of School Psychologists (NASP) and/or the American Psychological Association (APA)

-Track I Master of Science in School Psychology Program is designed for men and women who desire graduate study and preparation for the profession.
-Following are the requirements for the Track I: M.S. degree in school counseling:
+Master of Science in School Psychology is designed for men and women who desire graduate study and preparation for the profession.
+Following are the requirements for the M.S. degree in school counseling:

-- Satisfactorily complete a minimum of 67 semester hours with a cumulative GPA of 3.0 or above - No grade shall be lower than a B in all courses.
-If a grade of a B- or lower is received in a course, that course must be retaken

-• Meet all requirements for degree candidacy, including submission of the 16 PF, a group interpretation, and a write up by the student to be brought to the candidacy interview, and a personal interview with the counseling faculty.
-(Candidacy can generally be granted, provisionally granted or denied.
+- Satisfactorily complete a minimum of 67 semester hours with a cumulative GPA of 3.0 or above. - No grade shall be lower than a B in all core courses.
+If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information please refer to the student handbook). - Meet all requirements for degree candidacy, including submission of the 16 PF, a group interpretation, and a write-up by the student to be brought to the candidacy interview, and a personal interview with the counseling faculty.
+(Candidacy can generally be granted,

+- provisionally granted, or denied.
 Students can re-candidate one time.
-Students can be required to take the MMPI in cases of provisional pass and denial of candidacy.)

-- Undergo a minimum of 20 one-hour sessions of personal therapy -- individual, couples, and/or group, (no more than 10 sessions may be in group therapy) -- with an approved therapist - Complete a minimum of 1200 supervised hours in internship setting(s)

-• Successfully complete the Graduate Clinical Project (reading fee assessed in MSPY 599 during final semester of clinical internship), in which the student articulates his/her current understanding of school psychology, and applies the same through an analysis of his/her school psychology skills, an evaluation of his/her strengths, and a three-year professional development plan
+Students can be required to take the MMPI in cases of provisional pass and denial of candidacy.) - Undergo a minimum of 20 one-hour sessions of personal therapy individual, couples, and/or group (no more than 10 sessions may be in group therapy) - with an approved therapist. - Complete a minimum of 1,200 supervised hours in internship setting(s). - Successfully complete the graduate clinical project (reading fee assessed in MSPS 599 during final semester of clinical internship), in which the student articulates his/her current understanding of school psychology and applies the same through an analysis of his/her school psychology skills, an evaluation of his/her strengths, and a three-year professional development plan. - Be recommended by the Graduate Department of Counseling (GDC) faculty for graduation from George Fox University.

-• Be recommended by the Graduate Department of Counseling (GDC) faculty for graduation from George Fox University This track is designed to lead to a Master of Science degree in school psychology and can be completed in three or four years.
-The three or four year program is designed for full-time study, with the first two years in classroom course work, and the last year in a full-time internship in a public school.
-Applicants for this track must have received their bachelor's degree (any major).
+This degree is designed to lead to a master of science degree in school psychology and can be completed in three or four years.
+The three- or four-year program is designed for full-time study, with the first two years in classroom course work and the last year in a full-time internship in a public school.
+Applicants for this degree must have received a bachelor's degree (any major).